 Q: Have you used any of the i-THRIVE tools from the website?

 A: We have used pathway mapping tools and used diagrams from the slide sets.
 We have used the colours in designing our Getting Advice and Signposting booklet.
 We also often come back to the original THRIVE publications and the case studies are helpful.
 I have been in contact with Helen Brasnett regarding the parent consultation service case study.

 Q: Do you have any developments you would like highlighted to the Community of Practice?

-A: I’d like to highlight our Thrive based signposting resource pack.
+A: I’d like to highlight our THRIVE Framework based signposting resource pack.

 And also the Next Step cards to anyone who hasn’t seen them yet.

-Q: Is there anything you would like to ask the Community of Practice?
+Q: Is there anything you would like to ask the National i-THRIVE Community of Practice?